BSidesMUC/BSidesMunich2024/tickets.md

 **Registration for the main batch of tickets will open on September 8, 2024 at 20:00 CEST. -- Sold out!**

+**Registration for the third batch of tickets will open on TBA.**

-The waiting list will open with the second batch of tickets.
+The waiting list will open with the last batch of tickets.

 ### Workshops